privacyguides/privacyguides.org/collections/_evergreen/linux-desktop.md

 ## Privacy tweaks

-### Mac address randomization
+### MAC address randomization

+Many desktop linux distributions (Fedora, openSUSE etc) will come with [NetworkManager](https://en.wikipedia.org/wiki/NetworkManager), to configure ethernet and WiFi settings.

+It is possible to [randomize](https://fedoramagazine.org/randomize-mac-address-nm/) the [MAC address](https://en.wikipedia.org/wiki/MAC_address) when using NetworkManager.
+This provides a bit more privacy on WiFi networks as it makes it harder to track specific devices on the network you're connected to.
+It does [**not**](https://papers.mathyvanhoef.com/wisec2016.pdf) make you anonymous.

-If you are using Network Manager (the default on Fedora, openSUSE, etc), follow [this guide](https://fedoramagazine.org/randomize-mac-address-nm/) on how to enable randomized mac addresses.
-We recommend changing the setting to `random` as opposed to `stable` like in the article.
+We recommend changing the setting to **random** instead of **stable**, as suggested in the [article](https://fedoramagazine.org/randomize-mac-address-nm/).

-If you are using systemd-networkd, Wicked or another network managing solution, refer to the project's own documentation on how to set this up.
+If you are using [systemd-networkd](https://en.wikipedia.org/wiki/Systemd#Ancillary_components) you will need to set [`MACAddressPolicy=random`](https://www.freedesktop.org/software/systemd/man/systemd.link.html#MACAddressPolicy=) which will enable [RFC 7844 (Anonymity Profiles for DHCP Clients)](https://www.freedesktop.org/software/systemd/man/systemd.network.html#Anonymize=).

 ### Other identifiers